GSA/fpki-guides/_announcements/01_apple_common_removal.md

 You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

-{% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: fpki@gsa.gov." %}
+{% include alert-info.html content="If you are unsure whether your applications will be affected, email us at fpki@gsa.gov." %}

 ## What Should I Do?

-The following procedures are intended for enterprise administrators and/or network engineers.
+These procedures are intended for Enterprise Administrators and/or Network Engineers.

 You will need to download the COMMON root CA certificate and install it on government-furnished Apple devices.